simonharnqvist/HEADSS2/README.md

 - HDBSCAN
 > McInnes L, Healy J. Accelerated Hierarchical Density Based Clustering In: 2017 IEEE International Conference on Data Mining Workshops (ICDMW), IEEE, pp 33-42.
 2017

-With the ability to split and stitch data while clustering independently if alternative methods are preferred.
+With the ability to split and stitch data while clustering independently if alternative clustering methods are preferred.

 ## Notebooks included are:
 - Train.ipynb